josephclampett-education/comp423-course-notes/docs/tutorials/rust-setup.md

 }
 ```

+This configuration file creates a new container named "Rust Hello World" from the latest version of the Rust template supplied by Microsoft at `mcr.microsoft.com/devcontainers/rust`.
+We also add customize the container for VS Code by stipulating Docker install the Rust Analyzer extension for VS Code (`rust-lang.rust-analyzer`).
+Finally, we print the Rust version to the console once the container loads using the `postCreateCommand`

 - Finally, press [Ctrl/Cmd] + [Shift] + [P] and choose "Dev Containers: Reopen in Container."
 VS Code will begin downloading the container package if it is not already installed.

 ### Creating Rust project